|

 The 4-wheeled 'City' stock used by the GWR in the London area is an attractive subject for modellers.
 On this page, Russ Elliott describes the 3-arc roof, 8'6" wide types built to Holden designs after 1890.

 It would appear that the vast majority of these coaches were built for the London suburban services (Hammersmith & City; Main Line & City; some Middle Circle workings), although I believe some sets saw service in the Birmingham area, but perhaps only after being displaced from London as new stock was built and lines electrified.
 The completion dates of the lots indicate that there were 23 sets made, each of nominally 9 coaches.
-It is thought that these vehicles departed from London in 1925 when they were replaced by the suburban articulated trains.
+It is thought that these vehicles started to depart from London in 1920/21 with the arrival of the 6 sets of Mainline & City Toplight stock, and this departure process continued in 1925 when they were finally displaced by the Collett suburban articulated trains.

 Lot 699 was used for strengthening Middle Circle trains, where trains were augmented to 10 or 11 vehicles.
 (It is difficult to imagine that this augmentation would be done on a 'peak time' only basis, as the coaches within a set were all close-coupled, and putting something in the middle of a set would have been very awkward.)